-Nifty's Jurisdiction Challenge
+Nifty's jurisdiction challenge

-Ms Clare Ambrose (sitting as Deputy High Court Judge) held that the Arbitration Claim failed because the CJJA did not give the court the jurisdiction to determine a claim by a consumer seeking to invalidate a foreign arbitration agreement.8 The "arbitration exception" in the Recast Brussels Regulation excluded jurisdictional rules allowing consumers to sue in their home jurisdictions where the claim was a challenge to an arbitration agreement.
+Clare Ambrose (sitting as deputy High Court judge) held that the arbitration claim failed because the CJJA did not give the court the jurisdiction to determine a claim by a consumer seeking to invalidate a foreign arbitration agreement.
+The "arbitration exception" in the EU Recast Brussels Regulation excluded jurisdictional rules allowing consumers to sue in their home jurisdictions where the claim was a challenge to an arbitration agreement.
+The arbitration exception did not apply to the other claims and so consumer jurisdiction would exist (via section 15B(2)(b) of the CJJA) if Soleymani was a consumer and the Nifty T&Cs were a consumer contract.